 We’ve been setting appointments for insurance agents since 2006.

-From January through September of 2021 alone, we scheduled over 73,000 appointments.
+From January through September of 2023 alone, we've scheduled over 82,000 appointments.

 To say we’ve learned a lot would be an understatement.

 From our experiences, we’ve gained insight, developed new ideas, tried, failed, and adjusted our processes.

 We continue to build upon the knowledge that comes from our experience in the industry.

 Learn from our successes and failures without having to go through them yourself by reading these 11 critical lessons we’ve learned:

 Lesson #1: A general calling script works best.